 Croatia entered the European Union (EU) on July 1, 2013 as the 28th member state.
 The government has been striving to raise Croatia’s competitiveness to compete in the large EU market and maximize the opportunities that membership brings, especially the absorption of a large amount of EU Structural Funds.

 Before the global financial crisis of 2008-09, the Croatian economy grew at a healthy 4-5% annually, incomes doubled, and economic and social opportunities dramatically improved.
-The prolonged crisis is testing this progress, as well as Croatia’s aspirations, as the country is now entering its sixth year of recession, having lost over 12 % of its output.
+The prolonged crisis put this progress, as well as Croatia’s aspirations, to the test, as the country struggled with six years of recession.

 The Croatian economy is less competitive than its peers.
 From 2007 to 2013, Croatia’s private sector share of GDP remained at 70% - lower than its EU peers.
 To achieve private sector-led growth and faster EU convergence, actions are needed to liberalize the labor market, jump-start enterprise restructuring and the kind of new business creation and old firm exits required for the economy to reorient itself toward one reliant on knowledge, innovation, and transit-related services to maximize its geo-economic advantage as Europe’s transport hub.

-Croatia spends 7.8% of it GDP on health, among the highest for new EU members.
-Like most other European countries, Croatia is expecting profound changes in its population structure over the next 50 years, as the elderly population grows and the need for health services and long-term care services rise.
+Croatia spends 7.9% of it GDP on health, among the highest for new EU members.
+In a fiscally constrained environment, the Croatian health system faces a mismatch between declining available public resources, growing expenditures and increasing needs to ageing population and epidemiological changes in the country.
 A challenge is to provide better health services and improve efficiency while reducing public spending on health.

 Croatia has the geopolitical advantage of being situated along three pan-European transport corridors linking the EU and South East Europe and the Croatian authorities have invested heavily in developing this transport network.
-Prior to its accession to the EU, Croatia launched major reforms for the railway sector, in compliance with EU directives.
-However, the sector stil, faces numerous institutional and organizational issues and challenges.
+Prior to its accession to the EU, Croatia launched major reforms for the railway sector, in compliance with EU directives and has recently started restructuring the three independent railway companies to improve their operational efficiency and financial sustainability.
 Croatia’s accession to the EU provides unique opportunities for the country to modernize its key international corridors through the use of EU Structural Funds, and to open up the railway sector to increased investment, market competitiveness, and efficiency.

 Croatia remains an ecological treasure in Europe, with 47% of its land and 39% of its sea designated as specially protected areas and areas of conservation.
 Croatia boasts 19 National and Nature Parks, with some- such as the Plitvice Lakes National Park - designated as United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage sites.
 Croatia’s natural beauty draws in millions of tourists each year, with tourism revenues representing around 15% of the country’s GDP.
-Preservation of the environment is high on the development agenda and has been a requirement for European Union membership.
+Preservation of the environment is high on the development agenda with waste and water management still proving to be challenging.

-With EU membership, Croatia became party to the 2020 Climate and Energy Package, a set of binding legislation that aims to ensure that the EU meets its ambitious climate and energy targets for 2020 Croatia is doing well on greenhouse gas emissions (GHG).
-Today these emissions are smaller compared to the baseline of 1990 - amounting to less than 0.1 percent of global emissions.
-On the other hand, Croatia needs to put more effort into scaling-up renewable energy resource (RER) and energy-efficiency (EE) programs to alleviate energy security concerns and improve access to reliable and affordable energy imports
+With EU membership, Croatia became party to the 2020 Climate and Energy Package, a set of binding legislation that aims to ensure that the EU meets its ambitious climate and energy targets for 2020.
+While Croatia is doing well on most of the targets, it needs to put more effort into scaling-up renewable energy resource (RER) and energy-efficiency (EE) programs to alleviate energy security concerns and improve access to reliable and affordable energy imports.